rseah145/smw-term2/Journal_3_notes/Section A.md

 2 servers within the KDC, the authentication server and the Ticket Granting Server (TGS)

 Authentication server confirms that a known user is making an access request and issues Ticket Graning Tickets (TGT)

+Ticket Granting Server confirms that a user is making an access request to a known service and issues